po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/24-Stu_jQuery_UI_Interactions/README.md

   * Open [script.js](Unsolved/assets/js/script.js) and add the jQuery UI interaction that will allow the user to drag and reorder the skills listed under "List of Skills".

+  * Add the option to style that white space in between the items shifting to be visible.

 ## 💡 Hint(s)

 * Think about which interaction will allow a user to drag an element to a new spot on the list.